Air Inter: Domestic expansion and challenges

-Annual passenger numbers on Air Inter's domestic scheduled network grew steadily to 21 million, actually beating Air France one year.
+In 1977, Air Inter purchased a 20% stake from Air France in the latter's charter affiliate Air Charter International, in return for ceasing to be a rival supplier of charter airline seats in the French inclusive tour market.
+Annual passenger numbers on Air Inter's domestic scheduled network grew steadily from 2,4 million in 1970 to 5,7 in 1980 to 8,6 in 1981 to 21 million, actually beating Air France one year.
 This established the firm as the largest scheduled domestic airline in Europe.
 Air Inter was also one of the few European ultra short-haul, mainline scheduled operators to be profitable most of the time and was a forerunner of today's low-cost airlines in Europe.
-Fares were lower than domestic air fares elsewhere in Europe and competing rail fares, with short turnarounds (35 minutes for a full 314-seat A300 was common), no seat allocation, no frills service on board and minimum crews.
+Fares were lower than domestic ones elsewhere in Europe and competing with rail fares, with short turnarounds (35 minutes for a full 314-seat A300 was common), no seat allocation, no frills service on board and minimum crews.

+Expansion of competitors

+However the situation changed in the following years.
+In 1987 Nouvelles Frontières and Corsair were entitled to fly domestic routes up to seven destinations.
+In 1990 eight "hub-and-spoke" air links were opened to any other French airline, Air Liberté, AOM, and TAT being the most aggressive.
+In that same year Air France bought UTA through which it took over 35,8% of Air Inter and by consequence controlling more than 75% of the air carrier capital.
+The sale of controlling stakes in Air Inter and UTA to Air France, as well as the integration of both into the latter, was part of a French government plan to create an unified, national carrier with the economies of scale and global reach to counter threats from the liberalisation of the EU's internal air transport market.

 On 1 January 1995, Air Inter lost its monopoly on the domestic trunk routes from Paris Orly.
 From that day, any EU-based rival was free to compete on these routes, without restrictions on capacity, frequency or fares.

-The sale of controlling stakes in Air Inter and UTA to Air France, as well as integration of both of the former into the latter, was part of a French government plan to create a unified, national carrier with the economies of scale and global reach to counter threats from the liberalisation of the EU's internal air transport market.
+From June 6, the company applies a discount of 100 French Francs (€uros 23.78 - 2023 exchange rate) per ticket regardless of the initial fare or destination.
+The competitors lined up.
+Because of this at the end of the year the air carrier thought it had lost 1,3 million passengers.